Correct-or-Crass/random_word_insult_compliment_generator/README.md

-## This API generates a random insult
+## This API returns a random insult or compliment

 ## Root directory
 'https://shielded-headland-00998.herokuapp.com'